skymountain/MLSR/README.md

 ## Examples

-The following examples can also be found at `example.mlsr` in the root directory.
+The following examples can also be found at the file `examples/readme.mlsr`.

 ### Functions